emmartins/quickstart/mail/README.md

 This example demonstrates sending email with the use of *CDI 1.0* and *JSF 2.0* in *JBoss WildFly*.

-The example uses the default Mail provider that comes out of the box with *JBoss Enterprise Application Platform 6* and *JBoss WildFly*.
+The example uses the default Mail provider that comes out of the box with *JBoss WildFly*.
 It uses your local mail relay and the default SMTP port of 25.

 The configuration of the mail provider is found in the `JBOSS_HOME/standalone/configuration/standalone.xml` if you are running a standalone server or in the `JBOSS_HOME/domain/configuration/domain.xml` file if you are running in a managed domain.
 An example of the mail subsystem XML configuration is provided below: